English (For 2016–2017 academic year) Professors

 The privilege to work toward honors is granted at the discretion of the faculty.
 Seniors with an average of 3.5 in ENGL courses are eligible to apply to pursue an honors project.
 Interested students should begin discussing their projects with potential directors in their junior year.

-a 0.25-credit course offered in the fall semester.
+, a 0.25-credit course offered in the fall se-mester.
 In consultation with a member of the faculty, the student selects a topic and submits a formal prospectus, which must be approved by two faculty supervisors, the director of the honors program, and the department as a whole.
-The deadline for submission of the prospectus normally falls in October, while the deadline for the annotated bibliography normally falls in December.
+The deadline for submission of the prospectus normally falls in October, while the deadline for an annotated bibliography normally falls in December.

 Candidates in creative writing must enroll in ENGL 477, Advanced Workshop

 in the fall of their senior year.
-They should also speak with a creative writing professor (Ames, Balakian, or Brice) in the spring of their junior year.
-Permission to pursue a creative writing honors the next spring will be granted on the basis of the quality of work in ENGL 477.
+They should also speak with a creative writing professor (Ames, Balakian, Brice, or Hauser) in the spring of their junior year.
+Permission to pursue a creative writing honors the next spring will be granted on the basis of the quality of work in ENGL 477

 Students with further questions should contact the director of honors in the Department of English.